DocNow/roadmap/README.md

 ## 01/2019 - 03/2019

-* Archive Download (Tweet Viewer)
+* Tweet Viewer: A simple viewer for tweet id datasets collected with the DocNow application.
-* Mukurtu Architecture/Installation
+* Mukurtu Architecture/Installation: Setup and configure an instance of Mukurtu on Reclaim Hosting for use in activist community workshops.
-* DocNow Infrastructure (Terraform)
+* DocNow Infrastructure (Terraform): Easily provision and configure the DocNow application in the cloud (AWS).

 ## 04/2019 - 06/2019

-* DocNow: View Tweets, View Users
+* View Tweets/Users: provide DocNow views for exploring the tweets and users that have been collected. e.g. the first tweeets collected, most retweeted, most commented...
-* DocNow: Design Conversation / Donors
+* Conversation: research, design & prototyping work on how the DocNow application can mediate converstations between the analyst (archivist/researcher) and content creators around consent/donation.

 ## 07/2019 - 09/2019

-* DocNow: Annotation / Selection
+* DocNow - Implement Conversation Design
-* DocNow: Repository Deposit
+* DocNow - Repository Deposit
-* DocNow: Usability Testing
+* DocNow - Usability Testing

 ## 10/2019 - 12/2019

-* Catalog: Convert from Static Site to Web App
+* Catalog - Convert from Static Site to Web App
-* DocNow: Updates from testing
+* DocNow - Updates from testing
-* Catalog: Design
+* Catalog Design

 ## 01/2020 - 03/2020

-* Catalog: Implement Design
+* Implement Catalog
-* Catalog: Harvester (collect datasets from DocNow instances)
+* Harvester (collect datasets from DocNow instances)

 ## 04/2020 - 06/2020